WilliamsStudentsOnline/wso-frontend-training/Personal Website HTML/README.md

     * Look into CSS grid/ flexbox for help with responsive design.
     * Consider using em/rem for font sizes, although they may not be necessary most of the time.
 * Know how to use your Developer Tools!

+## Past Submissions:
+Found below are submissions from students who have previously completed this project, and consented to sharing their repository here.
+Note that they might have completed the project with different requirements, but nonetheless are good resources to see how other people might have tackled this project.

+1. Matthew Schleifman's Hangman Website - [Code](https://github.com/mas19/hangmanwebsite) [Website](https://mas19.github.io/hangmanwebsite/)
+1. Elijah Tamarchenko's Personal Website - [Code](https://github.com/Conqueror1776/Simplistic-Personal-Website)